Lenty/SLiCAP_python/docs/_build/html/_sources/reference/SLiCAPreference.rst.txt

    SLiCAPini
    SLiCAPconfig

-For operating SLiCAP from within Jupyter lab or Jupyter notebook the main module to be im[ported is:
+For operating SLiCAP from within Jupyter lab or Jupyter notebook the main module to be imported is:

 .. toctree::